Citation, DOI and article data

 - acute mesenteric ischemia: ileus limited to a vascular territory 10

 The cause of ileus is thought to be complex and multifactorial, involving bowel inflammation 6, inhibitory neural reflexes 7, and neurohormonal peptides 8.

-Some degree of ileus is a normal and expected finding after abdominal surgery.
-Conventional recovery times have been reported at 4:
+Some degree of ileus is a normal and expected finding after abdominal surgery, including C-section 9.
+Conventional recovery times have been reported as 4:

 - small intestine: 0-24 hours